Is Vienna wheelchair-friendly?

 - Around half the ticket machines are designed to be easily operated by wheelchair users and smaller people

-- Kerbs are also commonly ramped with frequent pedestrian crossings
+- Kerbs are also usually ramped at junctions and streets have frequent pedestrian crossings

 - Disabled parking spaces are common in car parks and around many tourist sites